chalk-ai/docs/query-overview.md

 )
 ```

-### Scheduled and Triggered Resolver Runs
+### Scheduled and Triggered Resolver Run

-Specific resolvers can also be scheduled or triggered as part of engineering
-pipelines like airflow.
-Behind the scenes, Chalk treats both of these as queries.
+Specific resolvers can also be [scheduled](/docs/resolver-cron) or [triggered](/docs/runs) (for instance as part of engineering pipelines like airflow).
+Functionally, triggers and schedules can be thought of as queries, which execute on large portions of your data.